 - Apply the criss-cross rule to the formula, which is AyBx.

 - Al2(So4)3 is the formula for aluminum sulfate.

 Bonding Between Atoms

-The solutions further explain in detail about the formation of a covalent bond.
+The solutions further explain in detail the formation of a covalent bond.
 A covalent is formed when two atoms share an electron pair between themselves whereas multiple bonds are formed as sharing of more than two electron pairs.
 Some bonded atoms have an additional pair of electrons, which are not involved in bonding known as lone pairs of electrons.

 Lewis dot structure

 Our solutions further explain the Lewis dot structure.
 It shows the arrangement between lone pairs and bonded pairs around each atom in a molecule.
-Further, it discusses the crucial parameters associated with chemical bonds like bond length, bond angle, bond order, bond enthalpy, and bond polarity.
+Further, it discusses the crucial parameters associated with chemical Bonding like bond length, bond angle, bond order, bond enthalpy, and bond polarity.

 Limitation of Lewis dot structure